Milwaukee Guardianship Attorneys

 Can a Legal Guardian Deny Visitation?

-In Wisconsin, a legal guardian is responsible for making decisions regarding the well-being and care of the person under their guardianship.
-This includes decisions related to visitation with family members, friends or others.
-However, the extent to which a legal guardian can deny visitation depends on the specific circumstances, the terms of the guardianship order and the best interests of the individual under guardianship.
+Yes, a legal guardian in Wisconsin has the authority to make decisions regarding visitation with family members, friends or others for the person under their guardianship.
+However, the extent to which visitation can be denied depends on the specific circumstances, the terms of the guardianship order and the best interests of the individual.

 How Hard is it to Terminate Guardianship in Wisconsin?